InRule/DevOpsServices/doc/Snowflake.md

 ### Integrate with Snowflake using JavaScript

 InRule® currently offers the ability to convert a compatible rule application into a JavaScript® (js) file.
-We now support integrating that same JavaScript file into Snowflake as a function or procedure providing the ability to run rules directly in Snowflake without leaving the UI.
+DevOps services now supports integrating that same JavaScript file into Snowflake as a function or procedure providing the ability to run rules directly in Snowflake without leaving the UI.

 The Snowflake DevOps helper integrates a rule application to Snowflake on catalog check-in.
 It first gets packaged into JavaScript so those settings are needed as well.
 The name of the rule application will be the name of the produced function or procedure in Snowflake.